tiayyba/CYT180_Lab5/README.md

   - Why is distributed counting valuable at scale (billions of log lines)?

 ----

-## Task 2B — Step 2: Student‑Driven Analysis of Device B (Do this AFTER Tasks 1–5)
+## Part B — IOC‑Driven Analysis on Device B (deviceB_ssh_logs.csv)
-Now you want to do the same analysis for another log file provided `otherdevice.csv`.
-But before you run the script you need to make some adjustments:
-- Load Device B:
-- Adjust your code for Device B (add comments describing what changed and why) and run the code.
+Now that you’ve completed Tasks 1–5 for Device A, you will repeat the same IOC‑driven log analysis on a second host: Device B.
+The goal of this part is to help you practice pivoting on a new IOC, adapting your code, and comparing patterns across multiple systems, exactly what a SOC analyst does when checking if an attack is isolated or part of a broader campaign.

+This section is intentionally less guided: your task is to take what you built in Part A and apply it independently to a second host.

+Using the workflow you created for Device A, independently perform the same full analysis on Device B. Your job is to adapt your own code from Part A to this new dataset, including updating the IOC, adjusting any file‑specific logic, and ensuring that your Device A and Device B results remain separate.

+Once your analysis is complete, compare your findings from both devices.
+Discuss differences in IOC activity, authentication failures, username patterns, and any indications of scanning or brute‑force behavior across hosts.
+Conclude with a short SOC‑style analytic summary describing what occurred on each system, the evidence that supports your conclusions, and recommended next steps for incident response.

-- **Cross‑Host Comparison & SOC Summary**
+**Cross‑Host Comparison & SOC Summary**
   - Compare Device A vs Device B (IOC frequency, failure counts, notable differences).
-  - Write a 5–8 sentence SOC‑style summary that answers:
+  - Write a 5–8 sentence SOC‑style summary in markdown that answers:
     - What happened?
     - What evidence supports your conclusion?
     - Does this look like a brute‑force/scanning campaign?
+    - Whether both devices show similar or coordinated activity
     - What next steps would you recommend (e.g., blocking, MFA enforcement, log retention, alerting thresholds)?

 ----

 ## Submission Instructions
-- Record a 2-minute video where you show your notebook and explain your analysis verbally.
+- Record a 2-minute 30 seconds video where you show your notebook and explain your analysis verbally.
 - The video must include these three checkpoints in order:
 - **Checkpoint A — Device A Data Loading (≤ 30 seconds)**
-  - Show:
-  - dfA.head()
+  - Demonstrate loading deviceA_ssh_logs.csv
-  - Total row count
+  - The total number of rows
-  - 2-3 sentence explanation of structure (Example: “Here is Device A’s log file.
+  - A brief verbal explanation of the dataset structure.
+(Example: “Here is Device A’s log file.
 It contains X rows and the columns ProcessID and Message.”)
 - **Checkpoint B — IOC & Authentication Failure Filtering (≤ 60 seconds)**
-  - IOC filter results for Device A
+  - Show the IOC filter results for Device A
   - Invalid/Failed filter results for Device A
-  - Brief explanation of the counts
+  - A short verbal interpretation of the counts and what they suggest.
+(Example: “This IP appears repeatedly with Failed and Invalid login attempts, which is suspicious.”)
 - **Checkpoint C — Device B Adjustments & Comparison (≤ 30 seconds)**
   - Results for IOC and failure filtering on Device B
   - Brief explanation of what you changed in code
   - One meaningful difference between Devices A and B
+- **Checkpoint D — Cross‑Host Comparison & SOC Summary (≤ seconds)**
+  - Speak a short, verbal SOC summary that includes:
+    - One clear difference between Device A and Device B
+    - Whether the behavior looks like brute‑force or scanning
+    - Whether both devices show similar or coordinated activity
 ----

 ## Video Requirements

-- Max length: 2 minutes (absolute max 3 minutes; over 3 minutes = 0 marks for the lab)
+- Max length: 2 minutes 30 seconds (absolute max 3 minutes; over 3 minutes = 0 marks for the lab)
 - Screen share showing your notebook
 - Voice narration required along with camera on
 - One continuous video capture (no editing)